 Recycling Container Guidelines

-The following guidelines were jointly prepared by the UC Davis Fire Prevention Division and Project Recycle in an effort to assist in the proper placement of containers used for recycling.
+The following guidelines were jointly prepared by UC Davis Fire Prevention Services and Project Recycle in an effort to assist in the proper placement of containers used for recycling.

-1. The location of the container must not reduce the required exit width nor create an exiting obstruction.
-Placing the containers in alcoves is an acceptable method; however, the UC Davis Fire Department – Fire Prevention Division, must approve each corridor location.
+- The location of the container must not reduce the required exit width nor create an exiting obstruction.
+Placing the containers in alcoves is an acceptable method; however, Fire Prevention Services must approve each corridor location.

-3. The containers must be emptied regularly to prevent overflow.
-If overflow occurs, additional containers may be needed or the containers relocated outside of the corridor environment.
+- Containers must be emptied regularly to prevent overflow.
+If overflow occurs, additional containers may be needed, or the containers relocated outside the corridor environment.

-The use of Rubbermaid or any other brand of plastic containers for recycling paper or cans and bottles or trash is permitted under desks, in an office setting or in a large modular furniture environment.
+- The use of Rubbermaid or any other brand of plastic containers for recycling paper, cans, bottles, or trash is permitted under desks in an office setting, or in a large modular furniture environment.